AaronBeaudoin/vue-text-input/README.md

 2. The input formatting implementation that `vue-text-input` uses sets the entire value of an input whenever it needs to be updated.
 This is _possible_ with `document.execCommand` by selecting the entire value of the input before each insert, but this results in the whole value being selected after each undo.
 3. `document.execCommand` has issues in FireFox and can have inconsistent behavior across browsers.

 For these reasons, the native undo/redo stack is currently unsupported in `vue-text-input`.
-However, I plan to implement a custom alternative input history solution in the future allowing undo/redo to still be possible everywhere except for in the native context menu.
+However, I am considering implementing a custom alternative input history solution in the future allowing undo/redo to still be possible everywhere except for in the native context menu.

 ## Author Information